Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 3. The difference between 1) and 2)

-_While the price and SMA are not oscillating number, their difference - the distance of the stocks price to its 50 day moving average is an oscillating number we can observe_
+*While the price and SMA are not oscillating number, their difference - the distance of the stocks price to its 50 day moving average is an oscillating number we can observe*

-> **Key insight** What if we statistically identify when the stock is at the extremes - too far above the MA / too far below the MA from normal.
+> **Key insight**  What if we statistically identify when the stock is at the extremes - i.e too far above the MA, or too far below the MA from normal.
 Those could be good entry / exit points on the stock.

 For the rest of the article, we will focus on number-3, the difference of price to its 50 day simple moving average (SMA)

-# Oscillations from mean
+### Oscillations from mean

 {{< glightbox href="/image_1734624431836_0.png" src="/image_1734624431836_0.png" alt="image.png" >}}

-Plotting the _Distance from SMA 50 for SPY_ gives us the above chart.
+Plotting the *Distance from SMA 50 for SPY* gives us the above chart.

 We've successfully found an oscillating pattern in the price structure.